On the market back in December, the Sunpark 1930s art deco house in Brixham, Devon has just had another price drop.

 As for the rest of the house, a gated walkway takes you through the walled garden, through the primary entrance and into the entrance hall and a solid parquet floor.

 Two ‘generous’ reception rooms are on the ground floor.
-To the immediate right is a ‘light-filled’ living room with a wall of curved, Crittall bay windows and a decoratively tiled working fireplace offering a focal point for the room.
+To the immediate right are a ‘light-filled’ living room with a wall of curved, Crittall bay windows and a decoratively tiled working fireplace offering a focal point for the room.

 An adjacent dining room has similar details. but looks out onto the rear garden.
 A good-sized and very original kitchen too, complete with an interconnected larder and store and a tiled alcove with space for a cooker or Aga.